-I could have included the small but essential, superhero’s girlfriend role which I’ve loved with the likes of Natalie Portman as Jane in Thor (2011) or loathed with Gwyneth Paltrow’s Pepper Potts with Iron Man (2008).
-But these roles are usually frustratingly almost like an after thought in these films, although to their scenes with their superhero menfolk, often more enjoyable.
+I could have included the small but essential, superhero’s girlfriend role.
+A role which I’ve either loved with the likes of Natalie Portman as Jane in Thor (2011) or loathed with Gwyneth Paltrow’s Pepper Potts with Iron Man (2008).
+But these roles are usually frustratingly almost like an afterthought in these films, although their scenes with their superhero menfolk are often more enjoyable than those plots themselves.

 Emma Thompson in The Tall Guy (1989)

-It was Richard Curtis’ comedy writing debut and has a who’s who of 80s British comedy behind the camera with director Mel Smith and in front of it with a supporting role from Rowan Atkinson.
+This film was Richard Curtis’ comedy writing debut and has a who’s who of 80s British comedy behind the camera with director Mel Smith and in front of it with a supporting role from Rowan Atkinson.
 It’s quite a sweet romantic comedy and yes, one of those first movies I sobbed at the cinema.
 And an essential for Jeff Goldblum fans everywhere (you know who you are).

 Glenda Jackson in A Touch of Class (1973)

 Now back to the 1970s for an Oscar Winning performance by Glenda Jackson (yes, the same one who is a name in British politics) in A Touch of Class (1973).
-With Glenda also winning an Oscar for Women in Love (1969).
-However she was nominated for a further 2 Best Actress Academy Awards.
-This one of my favourite of her roles.
+Glenda also won an Oscar for Women in Love (1969).
+However, she was nominated for a further 2 Best Actress Academy Awards.
+This is one of my favourite of her roles.

 Anyway, back to this role which is in another British romantic comedy A Touch of Class and here Glenda Jackson stars as British, Vickie with George Segal as her secret American lover Steve.
 I remember this as being one of two films they starred as lovers.
 But this one bizarrely could have brought Cary Grant out of film retirement.
-This with the film script to be rewritten to accommodate his older man role.
+This would have been with the film script to be rewritten to accommodate his older man role.

 Meryl Streep in Heartburn (1986)

-Anyway it’s a great movie, although Nicholson makes his character more charming than despicable as the cheating husband.
-And his scenes with Meryl are quite sweet in the more loving moments for this famous couple, after they get together at the start of this film.
+Anyway, it’s a great movie, although Nicholson makes his character more charming than despicable as the cheating husband.
+His scenes with Meryl are quite sweet in the more loving moments for this famous couple, after they get together at the start of this film.

 Sissy Spacek in The Man with Two Brains (1983)

-Spacek stars as Anne Uumellmahaye, she makes an appearance as one of the many brains, Dr. Alfred Necessiter (David Warner) is experimenting on.
-After he meets Hfuhruhurr at a medical conference he invites to his lab.
-There after singing a song reminding him of his dead wife, he falls in love with Specek after she joins him in a duet.
-Leading to a crazy serial killer storyline and a hunt for a suitable body so Hfuhruhurr can have the
+Spacek stars as Anne Uumellmahaye, she makes an appearance as one of the many brains, that Dr Alfred Necessiter (David Warner) is experimenting on.
+After he meets Hfuhruhurr at a medical conference he invites him to his lab.
+Thereafter Hfuhruhurr sings a song reminding him of his dead wife, and he falls in love with Spacek after she joins him in a duet.
+This leads to a crazy serial killer storyline and a hunt for a suitable body so Hfuhruhurr can have the

 brain girl of his dreams…